-In connection with this personal guarantee of the Loan, the Company agreed to issue 3,000,000 bonus warrants to the CEO.
-On January 11, 2016, the Company issued 3,000,000 bonus warrants, each of which is exercisable to purchase one common share for a price of CDN\$0.15 and expires January 11, 2017.
+In connection with this personal guarantee of the Loan, the Company issued 3,000,000 bonus warrants to the CEO, each of which is exercisable to purchase one common share for a price of CDN\$0.15 and expires January 11, 2017.
+The fair value of the bonus warrants (\$59) was estimated using the Black Scholes option-pricing model and was recorded against the balance of the loan payable.
+The assumptions used in the option pricing model were as follows: risk-free interest rate -0.85%; expected life -1 year; expected volatility -78.58%; and expected dividends - nil.

 On March 10, 2016, Trafigura agreed to amend the terms such that the remaining principal payments now consist of seven monthly installments of \$75 commencing May 31, 2016 and one final payment of \$19 on December 30, 2016.
 All other terms and conditions remain unchanged.
+The monthly installments due in May and June 2016 have been paid subsequent to June 30, 2016.